pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 # Swift API & SDK Docs 10.0.1

-This guide shows how to set up PubNub in Swift with SwiftUI or UIKit and covers: connection, sending messages, and receiving messages in real time.
-The Swift SDK also supports Linux.
+Core concepts:
+- Setting up a connection
+- Sending messages
+- Receiving messages in real-time

 ## Overview

-Two paths are provided:
+Two implementation paths with the same PubNub APIs:
-- SwiftUI (iOS apps using SwiftUI)
+- SwiftUI: iOS apps using SwiftUI
-- UIKit (iOS apps using UIKit)
+- UIKit: iOS apps using UIKit

-Core API usage is the same; lifecycle and UI patterns differ.
+The PubNub Swift SDK also supports Linux.

 ## Prerequisites

 - Basic Swift knowledge
 - Xcode 14.0+
-- PubNub account
+- PubNub account and keyset

 ## Setup

 ### Get your PubNub keys

 - Sign in or create an account in the PubNub Admin Portal.
-- Create an app and get your publish and subscribe keys.
+- Create an app or use an existing one.
+- Copy your publish and subscribe keys from the app dashboard.
-- Use separate keysets for dev/prod when possible.
+- Use separate keysets for dev and prod.

 ### Install the SDK